 What are the laws for scattering ashes in Tennessee?

-What help is available with funeral expenses in Tennessee?
+What help is available with funeral or cremation expenses in Tennessee?

 Are whole-body donations permitted in Tennessee?

 Yes, you may donate your body to science as an end-of-life option in Tennessee.
 This option can present a minimal cost means of disposition.
 However, do be aware that not all donors are accepted at the time of death, there are weight limitations on donations, and you may not get the cremated remains returned for some time.
 The University of Tennessee has an anatomical bequest program.

 What do you do if your loved one dies away from Tennessee?

 If a loved one should pass away whilst out-of-state or overseas, you will need the services of a funeral home versant with funeral shipping.
 The deceased can be air or land freighted back to Tennessee for burial.
 Certain processes and paperwork need to be completed at both ends.